MCP Server

 Configuration

-litany.load_firmware(card_id, hollow_id) → install inscription into Hollow
+litany.load_firmware(card_id, hollow_id) → install Litany into Hollow

-litany.unload_firmware(hollow_id) → remove inscription from Hollow
+litany.unload_firmware(hollow_id) → remove Litany from Hollow

 litany.get_loaded_firmware(hollow_id) → check what's loaded

-Arena (when live)
+Gauntlet (when live)

-litany.get_battle_result(battle_id) → read completed battle
+litany.get_run_result(run_id) → read completed run results

 Breeding (when live)